CODE-at-TACC/summer-2015/parallel/greengraph500/01-greengraph500.md

 5. Each team member, may (or may not), participate in the actual summation.
 5. Design at least two different algorithms to come up with the sum of all 80 numbers.
 6. Note that communication of any numbers from one team member to another must be taken into account.
-7. Design your alogrithms such that they are more efficient than what the other teams come up with.
+7. Design your algorithms such that they are more efficient than what the other teams come up with.
 8. Can you come up with a third algorithm that is the least efficient?

 ### The Spaghetti Philosophers